OLIMEX/ESP32-EVB/SOFTWARE/ESP-IDF_examples/ESP32-EVB_CAN/README.md

 1. Install CAN driver
 2. Receive CAN messages
-3. Send CAN messase and receive a response
+3. Send CAN message
-4. Enable filter and receive only filtered messages
+4. Enable filter and receive only filtered messages (not implemented)

+Code was heavily based on https://docs.espressif.com/projects/esp-idf/en/release-v3.3/api-reference/peripherals/can.html

 If you have a new CAN application to create (for example, J1939 communication to a tank), try this as a basic template, then add your own code.

 ## How to use example
+See Build, Flash, and Run below.

 ### Hardware Required

 This example assumes you have an Olimex ESP32-EVB and was tested with a REV I version.
-The Ethernet PHY is a LAN8710A-EZC.
-See the [ESP32 Hardware Reference](https://docs.espressif.com/projects/esp-idf/en/latest/hw-reference/) for information on using different hardware.

 #### Pin Assignment

+This example uses the embedded ESP32 CAN/TWAI controller.
+On the ESP32-EVB the pins are assigned as

 * CAN-TX is on GPIO5
 * CAN-RX is on GPI35

+In the example code, these assignments are hard-coded.

 ### Configure the project

 ```
 idf.py menuconfig
 ```
+No configuration options have been set up.

 The CAN transceiver is a MCP2562-E/SN.
-By default it operates on the +5V sourced from the PWR2 connector or USB connector.
+By default on the ESP32-EVB it operates on the +5V sourced from the PWR2 connector or USB connector.

 ### Build, Flash, and Run

-Build the project and flash it to the board, then run monitor tool to view serial output:
+Build the project and flash it to the board, then run monitor tool to view serial output.
+Use a CAN monitoring tool to see the transmitted message.

 ```
 idf.py -p PORT build flash monitor